0x89A/Night-Zombies/README.md

 * **Max distance from player** - When spawning near players, this is the maximum distance that zombies are allowed to spawn from the player.
 * **Spawn Time** - The in-game time at which zombies will appear.
 * **Destroy Time** - The in-game time at which zombies will disappear.
+* **Spawn delay** - The time in seconds between zombie spawns, increasing this value may help with lag or crashes when spawning zombies.

 #### Chance Settings